nwb-extensions/staged-extensions/README.md

 4. Edit `staged-extensions/<your-extension-name>/README.md`
 to add information about your extension.

-5. Commit and push your changes to GitHub.
+5. Add and commit your changes locally and push your changes to GitHub.

     ```bash
     cd staged-extensions